prometheus/prometheus/docs/installation.md

 [named volume](https://docs.docker.com/storage/volumes/)
 to ease managing the data on Prometheus upgrades.

+### Setting command line parameters

+The Docker image is started with a number of default command line parameters, which can be found in the [Dockerfile](https://github.com/prometheus/prometheus/blob/main/Dockerfile) (adjust the link to correspond with the version in use).

+If you want to add extra command line parameters to the `docker run` command, you will need to re-add these yourself as they will be overwritten.

+### Volumes & bind-mount

 To provide your own configuration, there are several options.
 Here are two examples.

-### Volumes & bind-mount

 Bind-mount your `prometheus.yml` from the host by running: